Palestinian Centre for Human Rights: Actions

 In their report titled "Impunity for US Peace Activist's Death" that contains eyewitness testimonies for Rachel Corrie's disputable death case, on 30 June 2003, PCHR declared they have "submitted more than 1200 complaints to the Israeli occupying forces regarding human rights violations since the beginning of the current Intifada.
 In no case in which PCHR has submitted a complaint, has any individual in the Israeli occupying forces, security services or other persons, been prosecuted or otherwise disciplined for any act perpetrated against a Palestinian or foreign national.
 PCHR asserts that the State of Israel should be aware that where it fails in its specific legal obligations to conduct full and fair investigations into human rights violations, and bring those responsible to justice in accordance with international law, victims of Israeli war crimes may seek alternative judicial remedies abroad, including under the principle of universal jurisdiction."

 The PCHR condemned the Israeli government for allowing "Jewish settler groups to enter the yards of the al-Aqsa Mosque in occupied East Jerusalem" and for using excessive force against Palestinians attempting to "prevent the provocative entry of settlers into the Mosque."

 In 2011 the PCHR criticized a decision by Hamas prohibiting a group of seven high school students from leaving Gaza in order to spend a year studying in the United States.
 The American nonprofit Amideast had awarded the students special scholarships for the program.
 A Hamas minister explained that "A 15-year-old girl cannot spend a year in America without a supervisor."

 In August 2025, the PCHR released a report concluding that Israel has been committing genocide in Gaza.

+YouTube deleted their videos

+On 5 November 2025, The Intercept reported, "YouTube Quietly Erased More Than 700 Videos Documenting Israeli Human Rights Violations", adding, "The tech giant deleted the accounts of three prominent Palestinian human rights groups — a capitulation to Trump sanctions."
+The three included the Palestinian Centre for Human Rights along with Al-Haq and Al Mezan Center for Human Rights.